 - Advocate for continued implementation of the Healthy, Hunger-Free Kids Act

-- Create (or maintain) school and early childhood gardens across Douglas County
+- Create or maintain school and early childhood gardens across Douglas County

-- Cultivate school wellness champions within schools (including PE teachers) and the community
+- Cultivate school wellness champions within schools including PE teachers and the community

 - Increase school participation in Let’s Move in Kansas Schools or programs designed to promote movement in the classroom

 - Ensure that all students in grades K-12 have adequate opportunities to engage in at least 60 minutes of physical activity per day, through approaches including:

 LiveWell Annual Celebration Breakfast Awards

-As part of its annual celebration, on Friday, November 19, the LiveWell Douglas County coalition awarded Culture of Health Action Awards to both coalition members and community partners whose efforts have helped improve the health and well-being of Douglas County residents.
+As part of its annual celebration, on Friday, November 19, 2022 the LiveWell Douglas County coalition awarded Culture of Health Action Awards to both coalition members and community partners whose efforts have helped improve the health and well-being of Douglas County residents.

 Eudora Schools Foundation has been engaged in a number of efforts to promote health among school-aged youth in Eudora.
-Shanda Hurla and Lauri Kuntz were at the celebration to accept the Culture of Health award on behalf of the foundation for their efforts to create the “Bird’s Nest,” a school-based pantry that provides snacks and take-home foods.
+Shanda Hurla and Lauri Kuntz were at the celebration to accept the Culture of Health award on behalf of the foundation for their efforts to create the Bird’s Nest, a school-based pantry that provides snacks and take-home foods.